Foodvisor automatically tracks what you eat using deep learning – TechCrunch

 The startup has managed to attract 1.8 million app downloads already.
 It is available on iOS and Android in French, English, German and Spanish.
 “We have adjusted our product, we’ve enriched our database to better target the American market,” Tran said.

 It offers a premium subscription for $5 to $10 per month.
-In addition to more analysis and diet plans, the main feature of the premium plan is that you can chat with a registered dietitian nutritionist directly in the app.
+In addition to more analysis and diet plans, the main feature of the premium plan is that you can chat with a registered dietitian/nutritionist directly in the app.
 It turns out that artificial intelligence can’t replace real human nutritionists altogether.